altocodenl/cell/readme.md

    </tr>
 </table>

-Note in the example above that we added a new path to the hash, called `messages`. `messages` takes us to a list of two values, which we saw earlier.
+Note in the example above that we added a new key to the hash, called `messages`. `messages` takes us to a list of two values, which we saw earlier.

 If we want to express something that could be either "yes" or "no", or "true" or "false", we can simply use `0` or `1`. `0` represents "no", while `1` represents "yes".